Karin0002/1dv610-L2-module-ts/docs.md

 - Optional.
 - If present, must be of type number.
 - If present, value must be between 2 and 5.
-- If not present, a pseudorandom number between 2 and 5 is picked.
+- Defaults to a pseudorandom number between 2 and 5 is picked.

 #### Returns
+ColorThemeData{}
-A ColorThemeData object containg the generated color theme.
+  - A ColorThemeData object containg the generated color theme.

 #### Throws error
 - If numberOfColors is present and has invalid type.